-For Ms. Wang's assessment other pertinent pictures were also taken to document other specific issues and modifications recommended.
+For this assessment other pertinent pictures were also taken to document other specific issues and modifications recommended.

 Office Components

 Earlier we alluded to the components that make up the typical office, let's spend a minute and outline them in some detail.